-If the installed graphics driver is corrupt, it’s likely to lead to a bunch of display-related issues, including the night light not turning off problem in Windows 11.
-In which case it’s best that you reinstall the driver.
+If the installed graphics driver is corrupt, it’s likely to lead to many display-related issues, including the night light not turning off problem in Windows 11.
+In this case, you should reinstall the driver.

 Though the process may sound intricate to first-timers, it’s actually simple and wouldn’t take more than a few minutes.

 - Press Windows + S to launch the Search menu, enter Device Manager in the text field at the top, and click on the relevant search result.